MikeHopcroft/route13/documentation/architecture.md

 Event loops typically consult a system shutdown variable, which allows them to break out of the loop, in the case of a time-bounded simulation.

 ### Eventing Model
-A `Clock` event is a pairing of a time value and a generator of `NextStep` functions, known as a `Continuation`.
+A `Clock` event is a pairing of a time value and a generator of `NextStep` functions, known as an `Agent`.

-The `Clock's` main loop pulls the next event in time from the priority queue, then advances its `Continuation`, which yields a `NextStep`, which is then executed.
-Typically, the `NextStep` will just requeue the `Continuation` to we awoken at some point in the future.
+The `Clock's` main loop pulls the next event in time from the priority queue, then advances its `Agent`, which yields a `NextStep` function, which is then executed.
+Typically, the `NextStep` will just requeue the `Agent` to be awoken at some point in the future.

 ~~~
 mainloop() {